gianmillare/Learning-Log/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ### Below is a snapshot of the code used in the project.
-The application is almost entirely made from Python and HTML.
+The application is almost entirely made from Python (Django) and JavaScript.

 ![](images/image6.png)